augustine-aj/Entri-Elevate-Python-Projects/README.md

 The insights gained from the analysis can help in making informed decisions related to team management, hiring, and salary adjustments.

-# FIFA Players Data Analysis
+# FIFA Players Data Analysis-EDA

 ## Overview
 This project analyzes the FIFA players dataset to extract key insights about players' distribution across countries and clubs, salary ranges, physical attributes, and preferences.